Ghaziabad is an industrial city 19km east of Delhi and is the fastest growing city in India.

 Ghaziabad is also a centre for higher education, with private and government institutions offering courses in law, engineering and management.

 Ghaziabad is the main entrance from Delhi to Uttar Pradesh, India’s most populous state.
 The Ganges and the Yamuna – the two holiest rivers in India – run through the district as well as the Hindon – just 2km outside the city – and the Kali.

 Ghaziabad shares a similar climate to Delhi.
 It is best to travel there from October to March when the weather is milder.

 Positioned only 20 minutes from New Delhi and near various public transit options, the Radisson Blu Hotel Ghaziabad offers two restaurants, serving international and local delights, as well as a trendy bar.
-Guests enjoy features like the stylish outdoor swimming pool and a fitness centre.
+Guests enjoy features like the stylish outdoor swimming pool (under annual maintenance until further notice) and a fitness centre.
 Rooms include Free high-speed Internet.

 Book hotel rooms in London, Beijing, Cape Town and beyond.
 Radisson Blu Hotels (formerly Radisson SAS) - across the globe, in more than 200 destinations in 62 countries.

 Find spa hotels, golf hotels, beach hotels, designer hotels and hotels perfectly located in city centres in major destinations. 沪ICP备1404179